Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Evaluation

-More details about these systems are shown in \autoref{table:benchmark}.
-Overall, our selection is reasonably representative of standard enterprise and transactional web systems.

-\textit{Collection of Requirement Graphs.} For each selected system $\mathcal{S}_i$, we manually write its corresponding requirement graph $\mathcal{G}_r^i$.
-We hire six graduate students with computer science backgrounds to accomplish the DSL-based requirement documents.
-In contrast to manually write the DSL format, we instruct them to use our development requirement modelling tool (see \cite{arc}) to visualize the hierarchical requirement nodes and scenarios.
-For each system, the annotator spends one week to carefully explore the system and another one week to prepare the DSL-based requirement documents.
-The prepared requirements are reviewed in group meetings and revised based on collective feedback.
-In total, the annotation process takes around 200 man-hours over two weeks.
+\textit{Construction of Requirement Documents.} For each selected system $\mathcal{S}_i$, we manually constructed its corresponding requirement graph $\mathcal{G}_r^i$.
+We recruited six annotators (graduate students with computer science backgrounds) to construct the DSL-based requirement documents.
+Instead of manually writing the DSL format, we provided them with a development requirement modeling tool (available on our project website \cite{arc}) to visualize hierarchical requirement nodes and scenarios. \reviewlabel{A-3}\review{ We also provided detailed guidelines and examples for the quality of the documents (see \cite{arc} for details).
+For each system, one annotator spent two weeks on exploring the system and writing the DSL-based requirement documents.
+All documents were then reviewed in group meetings and further refined based on feedback from another two annotators.
+The full construction process took approximately from 1200 man-hours.}

-\textit{Collection of Test Suites} From the user’s perspective, a system is functional only if it supports correct interactions and achieves the intended functionalities.
-Accordingly, we evaluate functional correctness using end-to-end GUI test cases.
-We prepare sophisticated end-to-end GUI test cases for each feature in a subject web system.
+\textit{Construction of Test Suites} \reviewlabel{A-5}\reviewlabel{B-2}\review{ We evaluate functionalities of generated systems by constructing end-to-end GUI tests for each web system.
+The annotators were instructed to create one GUI test case for each leaf-node scenario in the requirement documents. \reviewlabel{C-2} Each test case was \textit{manually} constructed, independent of using \tool, according to the actual function of real-world web system.}